dietmarja/LLM-Elements/model_evaluation/readme_evaluation.md

 The program evaluation_01.ipynb in this folder performs fine-tuning and evaluation of a pre-trained BERT model on a custom text classification dataset (text_classification_data.csv).
 The data is available here and can be edited or extended easily.
 Undoubtedly, this dataset is to small for a maningful evaluation.
 Its purpose here is to illustrate how a pretrained LLM can be evaluated.
 Here’s a detailed breakdown of the what evaluation_01.ipynb does:

-Installation and Uninstallation of Dependencies:
+* Installation and Uninstallation of Dependencies:

 The program installs necessary libraries (transformers, datasets, and evaluate).
 It downgrades pyarrow and reinstalls cudf-cu12 and ibis-framework.

-Loading Pre-trained Model and Tokenizer:
+* Loading Pre-trained Model and Tokenizer:

 Loads the bert-base-uncased model from the Hugging Face Transformers library.
 Loads the corresponding tokenizer.

-Loading and Preparing the Dataset:
+* Loading and Preparing the Dataset:

 Reads a CSV file containing text and labels for classification.
 Converts the pandas DataFrame to a Hugging Face Dataset.

-Preprocessing the Dataset:
+* Preprocessing the Dataset:

 Applies tokenization and padding/truncation to the text data to prepare it for the model.

-Defining the Evaluation Metric:
+* Defining the Evaluation Metric:

 Uses the evaluate library to load the accuracy metric, which will be used to evaluate the model’s performance.

-Setting Up Training Arguments:
+* Setting Up Training Arguments:

 Defines training parameters such as the output directory, number of epochs, batch sizes, and evaluation strategy.

-Splitting the Dataset:
+* Splitting the Dataset:

 Splits the dataset into training and testing sets (80-20 split).
-Training the Model:
+* Training the Model:

 Uses the Trainer class from the Transformers library to handle the training loop, evaluation, and logging.
 Trains the model for the specified number of epochs.

+* Evaluating the Model

+Evaluates the trained model on the test set and prints the evaluation results.